 NCERT Solutions for Class 8 Science Chapter 12 Friction

-NCERT Solutions for Class 8 Science Chapter 12 Friction is available here.
-Here we have provided the best and error-free solutions that will strengthen your foundation in science.
+NCERT Solutions for Class 8 Science Chapter 12 Friction are given below.
+Here we have provided the best and error-free answers to all the exercise questions that will strengthen your foundation in science.
 Solving NCERT questions will assist you in grasping the content in the Crop Production and Management chapter in a better way.

 Question 1.
 Fill in the blanks.

 (a) Friction opposes the _____________ between the surfaces in contact with each other.

 (b) Friction depends on the _____________ of surfaces.

 (c) Friction produces __________.

 (d) Sprinkling of powder on the carrom board ________ friction.

 (e) Sliding friction is ___________ than the static friction.